ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 Each operation in a given cipher suite has two elements:

-* a COSE-type defined in {{Section 2 of RFC9052}} that identifies the type of operation, and
+* a COSE-type defined in Section 2 of {{RFC9052}} that identifies the type of operation, and
 * a specific cryptographic algorithm as defined in the COSE Algorithms registry {{COSE.Algorithm}} to be used to perform that operation.

 A TAM MUST support both of the cipher suites defined above.
 A TEEP Agent MUST support at least